NorwegianVeterinaryInstitute/BioinfTraining/ResFinder.md

 **Running ResFinder**
 ----------------------
 Use the below code to execute ResFinder Abel.
+Dont need to mention BLAST location.
-Contact me if you have any issues.
+Contact Jeevan if you have any issues.

 ```
 conda activate ResFinder